PF

 Instructions

-- 2Push potatoes to one side of the sheet pan and arrange salmon down the centre.
-Rub salmon evenly with 1 1/2 tablespoons of the minced garlic and 2 tablespoons of parsley.
-Add the asparagus to the other side of the pan.
+2. 2Push potatoes to one side of the sheet pan.
+Arrange the salmon down the center and rub evenly with minced garlic and fresh parsley.
+Place the asparagus on the remaining side.

-- 3Combine 1/4 cup of lemon juice and 1/4 cup of the melted butter together and pour the mixture over the salmon and asparagus.
-Season everything with the remaining salt and pepper.
+3. 3In a small bowl, whisk together lemon juice and melted butter.
+Pour the mixture over the salmon and asparagus.
+Season everything with salt and pepper.

 Nutrition — Per Serving